Akshaykumargp/engine-data-prognosis/README.md

 **Summary**

-By training with the above all models, XGboost  regressor model is performing best, so i choose the xgboost model for further testing and final predictions.
+I found that XGboost regressor model performs best during training with all of the aforementioned models, thus I decided to use it for further testing and final predictions.

 **References**